Taiko2k/Tauon/README.md

 For Windows, download latest installer from [releases](https://github.com/Taiko2k/tauonmb/releases) section.

 For Arch Linux, download pkgbuild from releases section and install.
-For example using yaourt, navigate terminal to download location and run:
+For example using yaourt (Update: There appeares to be a bug using this method in the last release of yaourt, you may need to install dependencies manually.
+Note that the dependency python-cairo-git is avaliable in the AUR), navigate terminal to download location and run:

     $ yaourt -P -i

-For further documentation see [usage](docs/usage.md).
+For further documentation see [guide](docs/guide.md).
 For detailed feature status see [features](docs/features.md).